Marcella Mesker

 Marcella Mesker (born 23 May 1959) is a former professional tennis player from the Netherlands.

 Mesker was active on the WTA Tour from 1979 to 1988 and reached the final of the Australian Open Women's Doubles in 1979.
 She also reached the semifinals of the US Open Women's Doubles in 1984.
 She won a singles title in Oklahoma City in 1986.

+Mesker is the recipient of the Karen Krantzcke Sportsmanship Award, given by WTA after a vote by fellow tennis pros.